 I say that because with all financial planning, we’re trying to predict what is completely unknowable: the future.
 Anytime you’re working with vast amounts of unknowns like this, it’s a good idea to plan conservatively.
 If things don’t go your way, a more conservative plan comes with built-in cushions and wiggle room.
 And, if things go perfectly, it just means extra to enjoy.

 You always want to err on the side of more savings rather than enough to just get by.

-Create a Financial Plan That Balances the Competing Forces of Today and Tomorrow
+Create a Financial Plan That Balances Today AND Tomorrow

 Enjoying yourself today means understanding what you need to feel like you’re living fully and getting to experience the things that are most important to you.
 After all, tomorrow isn’t promised — and we’ve all heard the sad stories of people who worked hard and pinched all their pennies trying to get to “someday”... but never made it.